Fun Printable Hundred Chart Activities (English, Chinese, Korean)

 Race to 100!

-Essentially, this is a basic version of snakes and ladders.
-You can even draw in your own snakes and ladders like my kids did in the picture above!
-It adds a little more variety to the game when you’ve already played a simple round.
+Essentially, this is a basic version of Snakes and Ladders.
+You can even draw snakes and ladders like my kids did in the picture above!
+It adds more variety to the game when you’ve already played a simple round.

 Create letters and numbers with dot stickers

-As kids get older, they can practice writing in numbers and peeling back the stickers to see if they’re correct.
+As kids grow up, they can practice writing in numbers and peeling back the stickers to see if they’re correct.

 Make shapes and patterns with dot stickers

-If your child is a sticker-lover, you can create so many shapes and patterns!
-In the past, we’ve used dot stickers to make shapes, flowers, and even a Christmas tree.
+If your child is a sticker lover, you can create many shapes and patterns!
+We’ve used dot stickers to make shapes, flowers, and even a Christmas tree.
 Write in the number that’s covered, and peel off the sticker to check your answer.
 As shown below, dot stickers can also be used for skip-counting practice.

 Related: 30 Chinese Dot Sticker Learning Activities for Kids (Printables)